Team-1280/jankboard-2/README.md

 2. Enter the `client` directory.
 This is where the majority of the app's source code lives.
 3. Run `pnpm install` to download all required NPM dependencies.
+4. Run `pnpm run build-splash` to compile the splash screen.
-4. To create a production build, run `pnpm tauri build`.
+5. To create a production build, run `pnpm tauri build`.
 This will use Cargo to fetch and build all the Rust dependencies, then compile the app and output an executable for your platform in `target`.
-5. To launch a developer build with hot reloading and convenient debugging features, run `pnpm tauri dev`.
+6. To launch a developer build with hot reloading and convenient debugging features, run `pnpm tauri dev`.

 #### Some notes: